concave-org/concave/README.md

 ### Use concave

 - Small to medium sized applications
-- Bootstraping web applications / pages
+- Bootstraping web applications (preload real app in the background)
 - Progressive Web App (PWA)

 ### Don't use concave